All Products

 1 row in set (0.04 sec)

-The execution plan for a query that uses a columnstore index is a tree structure.
+The execution plan for an SQL statement that uses a columnstore index is a tree-like structure.
 Each layer represents an operator.
-Operators usually correspond one-to-one with operations in the SQL statement.
-For example, the CTableScan operator represents a scan on a table, the HashJoin operator corresponds to the JOIN part of the SQL statement, and the HashGroupby operator corresponds to the GROUP BY part.
+Operators usually have a one-to-one correspondence with operations in the SQL statement.
+For example, the CTableScan operator indicates a scan on a table, the HashJoin operator corresponds to the JOIN part of the SQL statement, and the HashGroupby operator corresponds to the GROUP BY part.
 However, some operators, such as Sequence, are generated during query optimization and do not correspond to any statement in the original SQL.

-After you add a column store node, you must add a columnstore index to the tables that your SQL statement queries.
-The query cost of the SQL statement must also exceed a specific threshold.
-Only then will the SQL statement use the columnstore index.
-In addition, the SQL statement must be forwarded to the column store node to use IMCI for query acceleration.
-If an SQL statement cannot use a columnstore index for a query, follow these steps to troubleshoot the issue:
+After you add a column store node, you must add a columnstore index to the tables queried by the SQL statement.
+The SQL statement uses the columnstore index for the query only if the execution cost of the statement exceeds a specific threshold.
+In addition, the SQL statement must be forwarded to the column store node to use the IMCI feature for query acceleration.
+If an SQL statement cannot use a columnstore index for a query, you can follow these steps to troubleshoot the issue:

-1. Confirm that the SQL statement was forwarded to the column store node.
+1. Confirm that the SQL statement is forwarded to the column store node.

-Use the SQL Explorer feature to confirm whether the SQL statement was forwarded to the column store node.
+You can use the SQL Explorer feature to confirm whether the SQL statement is forwarded to the column store node.

-If you use a cluster endpoint and enable automatic request distribution among row store and column store nodes, the database proxy automatically forwards SQL statements with an estimated query cost exceeding the imci_ap_threshold value to the column store node.
-You can also add /*FORCE_IMCI_NODES*/ before the SELECT keyword in the SQL statement to force the statement to be forwarded to the column store node.
-The following is an example:
+If you use a cluster endpoint and enable the automatic request distribution feature, the database proxy automatically forwards SQL statements with an estimated query cost that exceeds the imci_ap_threshold value to the column store node.
+You can also add the /*FORCE_IMCI_NODES*/ hint before the SELECT keyword in the SQL statement to force the statement to be forwarded to the column store node.
+Example:

 /*FORCE_IMCI_NODES*/EXPLAIN SELECT COUNT(*) FROM t1 WHERE t1.a > 1;

-For more information, see Configure automatic request distribution between row store and column store.
+For more information, see Configure automatic request distribution between row store and column store nodes.

 Note

-Create a new endpoint that connects directly to the column store node.
+You can also create a new endpoint to connect directly to the column store node.
 This ensures that SQL statements are always forwarded to the column store node for execution.

-2. Check if the query cost is higher than the threshold.
+2. Check whether the query execution cost is higher than the specified threshold.

-On the column store node, the optimizer estimates the cost of the SQL statement.
-If the estimated cost is higher than the set threshold cost_threshold_for_imci, the query uses the columnstore index.
-Otherwise, it uses the original row-store index.
+On the column store node, the optimizer estimates the cost of an SQL statement.
+If the estimated cost is higher than the specified threshold cost_threshold_for_imci, the columnstore index is used for the query.
+Otherwise, the existing row-store index is used.

-After confirming that the SQL statement was forwarded to the column store node, if the execution plan from EXPLAIN still does not show the use of a columnstore index, compare the estimated execution cost with the preset threshold.
-This helps determine if the estimated cost was too low to use the columnstore index.
-You can query the Last_query_cost variable to get the estimated execution cost of the previous SQL statement:
+After you confirm that the SQL statement is forwarded to the column store node, if the execution plan still does not use the columnstore index when you run EXPLAIN, check whether the estimated cost is too low.
+You can query the Last_query_cost variable to retrieve the estimated execution cost of the previous SQL statement:

 EXPLAIN SELECT * FROM t1;